beam-cloud/beta9/sdk/README.md

 ### Using the SDK

 This example will run the `square` function on beta9.
-Each invocation of `square` will run in a separate runc space.
+Each invocation of `square` will run in a separate container.

 ```python
 from beta9 import function